ECC-BFMC/Documentation/source/data/racetrack.rst

    :align: center
    :width: 50%

+As for the highway, the width of the lane is approximately 37 cm, where the lines are 4 cm in width and the dotted line is of 9x9 cm (full and empty color).

 The following image shows the tightest curve, which is the most common curve on the track.

 .. image:: ../images/racetrack/marking_tight_curve.png